 To achieve that, several improved design variations can be simulated the same way, allowing you to identify the best-performing one.
 Watch the webinar recording (available for free) for detailed step-by-step instructions and result interpretation.

-It is important to remember that the aim of performing a simulation is not to generate colorful pictures, but rather provide you, the engineer, with reliable, quantifiable data, which would enable you to make better design optimization decisions.
+It is important to remember that the aim of performing a simulation is not to generate colorful pictures, but rather to provide you, the engineer, with reliable, quantifiable data, which would enable you to make better design optimization decisions.
 To ensure that the platform adheres to the highest standards of accuracy, the SimScale engineering team regularly performs and publishes validation projects, comparing simulation results with experimental data.
 The full list can be found in the SimScale validation project library.

 How could I try simulation?